lawrenceevalyn/THE-DISS/README.md

 # Research Goals
-* I want to address, somehow, the use of canons, and consider better ways to contextualize and teach literature
+* I want to address, somehow, the use of canons, and and consider better ways to contextualize and teach literature
+    * Somehow I want to "account for" the arc of literature in all its variety
 * I want to apply the conceptual frameworks of prototyping and models to literary research
 * I really like the Gothic